Avian Jewels of Arizona : Jul 20—27, 2014

 Visit the famed birding hot spots of Southeast Arizona during “second spring.”
 We will seek out the majority of the southwestern specialty birds amid beautiful canyons, forests, and grasslands on this shorter version of our spring tour.

-In addition to hummingbirds we’ll have a chance to look for most of the Arizona specialties such as Montezuma Quail; Gray and Zone-tailed hawks; Whiskered Screech-Owl; Elegant Trogon; Arizona Woodpecker; Gilded Flicker; Greater Pewee; Buff-breasted, Dusky-capped, and Sulphur-bellied flycatchers; Tropical and Thick-billed kingbirds; Mexican Chickadee; Bendire’s and Crissal thrashers; Olive, Virginia’s, Lucy’s, Grace’s, and Red-faced warblers; Painted Redstart; Hepatic Tanager; Abert’s Towhee; Rufous-winged, Cassin’s, and Botteri’s sparrows; Yellow-eyed Junco; Varied Bunting; and more.
-Summer is also a great time for vagrants, as this tour has recorded Short-tailed Hawk, Rose-throated Becard, Black-capped Gnatcatcher, Aztec Thrush, Rufous-capped Warbler, Slate-throated Redstart, and Flame-colored Tanager at least once each in recent years.
+In addition to hummingbirds we’ll have a chance to look for most of the Arizona specialties such as Montezuma Quail; Gray and Zone-tailed hawks; Whiskered Screech-Owl; Elegant Trogon; Arizona Woodpecker; Gilded Flicker; Greater Pewee; Buff-breasted, Dusky-capped, and Sulphur-bellied flycatchers; Tropical and Thick-billed kingbirds; Mexican Chickadee; Bendire’s and Crissal thrashers; Olive (scarce in late summer), Virginia’s, Lucy’s, Grace’s, and Red-faced warblers; Painted Redstart; Hepatic Tanager; Abert’s Towhee; Rufous-winged, Five-striped, Cassin’s, and Botteri’s sparrows; Yellow-eyed Junco; Varied Bunting; and more.
+Four of these species—the Sulphur-bellied Flycatcher, Botteri’s and Cassin’s sparrows, and Varied Bunting—are much more readily found on summer tours than on spring tours.
+Summer is also a great time for vagrants, as this tour has recorded Short-tailed Hawk, Tufted Flycatcher, Rose-throated Becard, Black-capped Gnatcatcher, Aztec Thrush, Rufous-capped Warbler, Slate-throated Redstart, and Flame-colored Tanager at least once each in recent years.

-Good accommodations; easy to moderate terrain; moderate trail walking; cool and rainy to very warm and dry conditions (depending on the monsoons).
+Good accommodations; easy to moderate terrain; moderate trail walking (with two more strenuous hikes); cool and rainy to very warm and dry conditions (depending on the monsoons).